stegmaja/TSE/README.md

 ```

-The total evolution of the system is plotted in the directory `plots` and stored as a csv table in the directory `data`.
+The total evolution of the system is plotted in the directory `plots` and stored as a csv table in the directory `data` ([see below](https://github.com/stegmaja/TSE/blob/main/README.md#data-products)).

 ### Data products